norcross/enforce-single-category/README.md

 # Enforce Single Category
-Ensure only a single category is used on a post
+Ensure only a single category is used on a post.

 ### To Do